 For couples, simply by changing the way you own your property well in advance of any care considerations i.e. from joint tenants to tenants in common and setting up two property Trusts immediately for both halves of the property to be conveyed into will protect the integrity of your home should you ever require care in the future, so long as avoiding care fees was not the primary motivating reason behind the implementation of the strategy - i.e. you should also be looking to protect your half of your property should your spouse remarry after your death, or you should be looking to ensure that your children would not lose 50% of their inheritance should they be made bankrupt or divorce after your death for example or you should be looking to prevent a generational inheritance tax burden in the future.

-The benefits of this strategy are that it not only protects the property if both parties go into care before the death of either or have care brought into the home but also that once the property has been disregarded for care the property can be sold at any time and the resulting proceeds be fully protected for the whole family within the Trusts with no further negotiation with the Local Authority required.
+The children and/ or whoever else is also nominated as ultimate Trust beneficiaries would then be able to inherit both halves of the property when the surviving partner dies (as opposed to just one half with a Will based Trust where the survivor has gone into care and a charge has been put on the survivor’s half of the property).
+The supreme benefits of this strategy as opposed to just having Property Trusts in your Will though are that it not only completely protects both halves of the property if both parties go into care before the death of either (a Will based Property Trust won’t protect either half if both parties go into care before either party dies)) or care has to be brought into the home and dementia tax style proposals are implemented in the future (which again would not be protected against at all with a Will based Property Trust) but also once the property has been disregarded for care the property can then be sold at any time and the resulting proceeds be fully protected for the whole family within the Trusts with no further negotiation with the Local Authority required.

 Call us now on 01903 649021 for a friendly chat about which of our new packages would be of best benefit to you and your family.